mihkels/dotenv-java/README.md

 # 🗝️ dotenv-java

 A no-dependency, pure Java port of the Ruby dotenv project.
 Load environment variables from a `.env` file.
+Also works with GraalVM native images and the `.env` file does not need to be inside the resources directory.

 <p align="center">
 	<img src="https://raw.githubusercontent.com/cdimascio/dotenv-java/master/assets/dotenv-java-logo.png" alt="dotenv" width="550"/>
 </p>

-_dotenv-java also powers the popular [dotenv-kotlin](https://github.com/cdimascio/dotenv-kotlin) library._

 Why dotenv?

 >Storing configuration in the environment is one of the tenets of a [twelve-factor](http://12factor.net/config) app.
-Anything that is likely to change between deployment environments–such as resource handles for databases or credentials for external services–should be extracted from the code into environment variables.
+>Anything that is likely to change between deployment environments–such as resource handles for databases or credentials
+>for external services–should be extracted from the code into environment variables.

->But it is not always practical to set environment variables on development machines or continuous integration servers where multiple projects are run.
+>But it is not always practical to set environment variables on development machines or continuous integration
+>servers where multiple projects are run.
 Dotenv load variables from a .env file into ENV when the environment is bootstrapped.
 >-- [Brandon Keepers](https://github.com/bkeepers/dotenv)